 ~”Can People Get Out of Hell?” by Ted Johnston, GCI, 2011

 Is Grace Communion International teaching a type of universalism?
-Read the following letters from John Miller, Jr., former member, who tried to tell them they were.
+Read the following letters from John Miller, Jr. who tried to tell them they were.
 Also includes his letter to Steve Brown of Key Life Ministries.

 Note: In April 2009 Worldwide Church of God changed their name in the United States to Grace Communion International.

 Letter to WCG headquarters: (now known as Grace Communion International)

 This is in response to one of the letters printed in The Worldwide News, December 2001, entitled “God’s Boundless Love” by Ron Hickman.
 As I feared, Mike Feazell’s speculations about salvation given on the other side of the grave has now turned into church doctrine.
 I read the articles that Mr. Feazell has written about this issue and did not find one Scripture that he gave to prove there would be salvation given to anyone after death.